qgis/QGIS-Documentation/source/docs/user_manual/managing_data_source/opening_data.rst

 and manage geodata, regardless the type of layer (raster, vector, table), or the datasource format (plain or compressed files, databases, web services).

-In the browser panel you will find the following top level entries.
+The entries in the :guilabel:`Browser` panel are organised hierarchically, and there are several top level entries.
-First, the :guilabel:`Favorites` (where you can place shortcuts to often used locations).
-Then comes the :guilabel:`Spatial Bookmarks`, followed by your :guilabel:`Project Home` (the default is the directory where your project file resides), your :guilabel:`Home` directory in the file system and the filesystem root directory (:guilabel:`/`).
+First comes :guilabel:`Favorites` (where you can place shortcuts to often used locations).
+Then comes :guilabel:`Spatial Bookmarks`, followed by your :guilabel:`Project Home` (the default is the directory where your project file resides), your :guilabel:`Home` directory in the file system and the filesystem root directory (:guilabel:`/`).
-Then comes a number of container / database types and service protocols (that may or may not be relevant to you): :guilabel:`GeoPackage`, :guilabel:`SpatiaLite`, :guilabel:`PostGIS`, :guilabel:`MSSQL`, :guilabel:`DB2`, :guilabel:`WMS/WMTS`, :guilabel:`XYZ Tiles`, :guilabel:`WCS`, :guilabel:`WFS`, :guilabel:`OWS`, :guilabel:`ArcGISMapServer`,
+Then comes a number of container / database types and service protocols (that may or may not be relevant to you):
+:guilabel:`GeoPackage`, :guilabel:`SpatiaLite`,
+:guilabel:`PostGIS`, :guilabel:`MSSQL`,
+:guilabel:`DB2`, :guilabel:`WMS/WMTS`,
+:guilabel:`XYZ Tiles`, :guilabel:`WCS`,
+:guilabel:`WFS`, :guilabel:`OWS`,
-:guilabel:`ArcGISFeatureServer` and :guilabel:`GeoNode`.
+:guilabel:`ArcGISMapServer`, :guilabel:`ArcGISFeatureServer` and
+:guilabel:`GeoNode`.

-The browser supports drag and drop within the browser, from the browser to the canvas and :guilabel:`Layers` panel, and vice versa.
+The browser supports drag and drop within the browser, from the browser to the canvas and :guilabel:`Layers` panel, and from the :guilabel:`Layers` panel to the browser.

 Project file items inside the browser can be expanded, showing the full layer tree (including groups) contained within that project.